 Figure 3: Knaresborough Model Area – Knaresborough to Hammerton

 While the focus of the modelling interest was on the two platform tracks and the crossover to the west comprising the Knaresborough station area (and, to a lesser extent, the switch to the east, where the line becomes single track), the modelled area was extended as described above, to include Starbeck and Harrogate to the west, and Cattal and Hammerton to the east.
 The main reason for this was to incorporate timetable information for the timing point locations (TIPLOCs) either side of Knaresborough, so that intermediate timings could be calculated for the switches adjacent to the station, in addition to the Knaresborough platform timings specified in the timetable data.
 For ECS moves between Harrogate and Knaresborough, timings are specified only for those two stations, and not for Starbeck, necessitating the inclusion of Harrogate in the model.
 The inclusion of Hammerton was not required for intermediate timing purposes, as Cattal’s inclusion in the model met this need, but the station and the switches to its east were included in the model for pragmatic, short-term purposes, to facilitate the initial route searching process described below.
-The inclusion of these minor stations, whose platform numbers are not specified in the Common Interface File (CIF) timetable data (or shown on the NESA extracts), had an additional benefit in the generalisation of the modelling process, as also described below.
+The inclusion of these minor stations, whose platform numbers are not specified in the Common Interface File (CIF) timetable data (or shown on the NESA extracts), had an additional benefit in the generalisation of the modelling process (i.e. by necessitating the extension of the methodology to enable the analysis of stations for which platform allocation is not explicitly specified in the timetable data), as also described below.
+While this generalisation was not a primary factor in the choice of the initial study area, which was made on the basis of the number of platforms at and delay data records available for Knaresborough, it thus provided some additional benefits.
 Infrastructure datasets representing the modelled area were prepared, describing the TIPLOCs and individual platforms and switches forming the nodes of the local network, and the links between them, including their length and directionality.

 Data Processing